harsh65909/wine-quality-/README.md

 # Wine-Quality-Analysis
-Learn how to classify wine quality using various Classification algorithms
+Learn how to classify wine quality using random forest algorithm